-We believe this bundled approach to testing represents a clinically sound practice and that with focused sales and marketing efforts and the recent launch of GPSTM reporting, NeoFISHTM tech-only FISH services, and the future addition of additional testing platforms, we can increase our average revenue per customer requisition further.
+We believe this bundled approach to testing represents a clinically sound practice and that with focused sales and marketing efforts and the recent launch of GPSTM reporting, NeoFISHTM tech-only FISH services NeoFLOWTM tech-only FLOW, and the future addition of additional testing platforms.
 As the average number of tests performed per requisition increases, this should drive large increases in our revenue and afford the Company significant synergies and efficiencies in our operations and sales and marketing activities.
-For instance, initial testing for many hematologic cancers may yield total revenue ranging from approximately \$1,800 - \$3,600/requisition and is generally comprised of a combination of some or all of the following tests: cytogenetics, fluorescence in-situ hybridization (FISH), flow cytometry and, per client request, morphology testing.
+For instance, initial testing for many hematologic cancers may yield total revenue ranging from approximately \$1,800 - \$3,600 per requisition and is generally comprised of a combination of some or all of the following tests: cytogenetics, fluorescence in-situ hybridization (FISH), flow cytometry and, per client request, morphology testing.

 Whereas in FY 2004, we only addressed approximately \$500 of this potential revenue per requisition; in FY 2005 we addressed approximately \$1,200 - \$1,900 of this potential revenue per requisition; and in FY 2006, we began addressing this entire revenue stream (see below), dependent on medical necessity criteria and guidelines: